10.3.3e update is now available!

 Additional performance improvements in dblproto result in prototyping that’s up to six times faster on large projects.

-Synergy/DE now defaults to an xfServer connection per AppDomain without requiring S_SERVER_THREAD_INIT.
-This provides better support for the WCF and IIS services model, using AppDomains for state control. (.NET)
+In addition to the improvements mentioned previously, Synergy/DE on .NET now defaults to an xfServer connection per AppDomain without requiring S_SERVER_THREAD_INIT.
+This provides better support for the WCF and IIS services model, using AppDomains for state control.
+10.3.3 also includes significant fixes for xfServer/xfServerPlus on OpenVMS.

 10.3.3 includes OPENSSL encryption for OpenNet.
 This enables you to enhance data privacy and security and provides compliance with HIPAA and PCI regulations.